joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ## The why (the cause for the new situation)

-An important cause for security moving from the back to beeing pronounciated is the booming of clous computing.
-Most systems are now fully or partly cloud?
-Why?
-Because it is easy and csoat efficient.
-The downside is that the flyffy term "The Cloud" really only means "Someone elses computer".
+An important cause for security moving from the back to beeing pronounciated is the booming of cloud computing.
+Most systems are now fully or partly cloud based, which is great for efficiency and feature reasons.
+The downside is that the term "The Cloud" really only means "Someone elses computer".
+Using the cloud means bringing in more parties in the system, which have to be trusted.

-Think about it.
-Saying, "we will get a cheaper and more availabe service using the cloud" sounds much better than, "we can save cost by putting all of our core data on someone elses computer".

-Using the cloud means bringin in more parties in the system, which has to be trusted.
 In the security business, we call that an increased attack surface.
-When changing the system by adding a ofr example a cloud storage service, your system can now also be attacked in that part of the system.
+When changing a system by adding a cloud component, your system can now also be attacked in that part of the system, which you might not be in control over.

-People should not need to fully trust the service provider and all the accopanyuing parties with their sensitive data.
+People should not need to fully trust the service provider and all the accompanying parties with their sensitive data.
 This is where encryption comes in to play.

+In the picture below we provide a security perspective on cloud services.
+In the first pane, the pre-cloud era, organizations used perimeter security.
+They made sure that all critical infrastructure was protected by firewalls IDS:s etc.

+The second pane is an illustration of when organizations strarted using cloud services, effectively sharing control over their services and data.
+This was a calculated risk.
+Knowing that they risked losing data, they gained efficiency and cost savings.

+A trust based security model is is illustrated in the last pane.
+Here, you still use the cloud service, but you don't consider them trusted.
+I.e. you keep control within you own organization by only letting the cloud service act on encrypting data.
+The keys never leave the organization.

 ![Cloud History]({{ site.url }}/images/cloudhist.png)